Close Menu

 Giving him the choice to hold the snack while we walked (instead of a flat “no”) stopped the screaming before it started.

-“You can hold that snack while we walk around, but we’ll put it back before we leave.
+“You can hold that snack while we walk around, but we will put it back before we leave.
 Or you can put it back now and pick a banana instead.”

-He didn’t love either option.
-But here’s the thing: giving him a choice made him feel like he had some control.
+But here is the thing: giving him a choice made him feel like he had some control.

-That’s one of the most effective ways to stop toddler tantrums without caving.
+That is one of the most effective ways to stop toddler outbursts without caving, and it is a core principle in positive parenting techniques.

-When you offer choices, even small ones, you’re respecting that need while still holding your boundary.
+When you offer choices, even small ones, you are respecting that need while still holding your boundary.

-The Silent Protest (And Why It’s Actually a Win)
+The Silent Protest (And Why It Is Actually a Win)

 I expected tears and screaming.
 Instead, I got “the face.”